TOLOSAT/flight-software/README.md

-# TOLOSAT Autonomous Payload & Avionics Software (TAPAS)
+# TOLOSAT Flight Software

-TAPAS is the flight software developed for the TOLOSAT 3U CubeSat.
-It targets ARM Cortex-M microcontrollers and combines a FreeRTOS-based kernel, FATFS, reusable middleware libraries, and mission applications.
+The TOLOSAT flight software is the onboard software developed for the TOLOSAT 3U CubeSat.
+It is built on TAPAS (TAPAS Adaptative Platform for Avionic Software), the reusable avionics framework and kernel targeting ARM Cortex-M microcontrollers.
+This repository integrates TAPAS with middleware libraries and TOLOSAT mission applications.

 ## Architecture

 The repository is split into three software layers:

-- `kernel/`: operating-system services, hardware abstraction, file-system integration, monitoring, FDIR, and platform support;
+- `kernel/`: the TAPAS kernel, providing operating-system services, hardware abstraction, file-system integration, monitoring, FDIR, and platform support;
 - `middlewares/`: reusable PUS, Iridium, and thermal libraries;
 - `applications/`: TOLOSAT mission tasks and subsystem logic.